-Social Media can provide leads, clients, customers, reviews.
+Social media marketing tips to help you with leads, clients, customers, reviews.
 More than anything, it is one of those social proof

 Every business needs to be on social media and freelancing is no different.
-Every freelancer should consider social media.
-It is not something that freelancer can avoid or should avoid.
+Every freelancer should consider social media for sure.
+It isn’t something that freelancers can avoid or should avoid.

 Social Media can provide leads, clients, customers, reviews.
 More than anything, it is one of those social proof to build trust.
 So let me share how these 7 simple changes to your social media marketing tips that can help grow you as a freelancer.

 You may be wondering how to get these local and yet loyal followers?
 Be part of the groups and communities on social media which are for your local city or state or try to create some events or competition.
 Competition always works and people winning can share on social media giving you more promotion.

 Engage with them to let the relationship grow.
 This will strengthen the relationship between you and your potential customer.
 As a result, it may lead to loyalty, brand visibility, and at times even referrals as clients for you.

 2. $1 per day can take you a long way

 Freelancing is not a job and so consider it as a business.
 Don’t feel discouraged when what you share on social media isn’t getting the eyeballs that you think it deserves.